As a Female Trump Supporter, I Believe Feminism Is Selfish

 Then Donald Trump came along.
 For once, there was someone who was not a politician running for president.
 Our Republican eyes opened, like when The Wizard of Oz switched from black-and-white to color.
 Suddenly there was a man for America.
 “America First”: How long had it been since anyone heard that?

-Of course, the first thing that happened was females uncovering his past history regarding comments towards women.
+Of course, the first thing that happened was women uncovering his past history regarding comments towards women.
 So, yet again, they were not and are not seeing the picture as a whole—only for personal gain.

 There will never be a presidential candidate who checks every single box but, collectively, they fit the mold.
 This is a continual puzzle every American has to put together when choosing their candidate.
 You choose the one who checks the most boxes according to your views.
 I do not believe this was done during Obama's administration.
 The Washington Post put out an article that said during Barack Obama's candidacy, “Black voter turnout exceeded white turnout for the first time in history.”